Special Note#

 echo "%wheel ALL=(ALL) ALL" > /etc/sudoers.d/wheel # Allow wheel group to use sudo

-If using systemd, can add account to network, lp groups as needed.
+If using systemd, add user to network, lp groups if needed.

 10. Install Bootloader#